 In addition to this, there are several other speech structures you can use depending on the suitability of your topic.
 Read the details of the various other types of speech structures (with examples) in this article called Structuring a Speech Right: 7 Simple Tips

 Demonstration of the idea of your speech

 Many times, when you have to make a presentation, you may have to demonstrate a product, feature, service or idea of some sort.

-This will help you demonstrate with more effectiveness rather than just talking about what you have to present.
-If you want to know more about “Starting with the WHY”, you can check out Simon Sinek’s best selling book “Start with the Why”.
+This will help you demonstrate more effectiveness rather than just talking about what you have to present.
+If you want to know more about “Starting with the WHY”, you can check out Simon Sinek’s best-selling book “Start with the Why”.

 There are several ways to structure a speech, and there isn’t really a right or wrong way to do so.
 As long as you feel it’s simple and easy enough for your audience to understand, you’re good to go.